 The difference between the epoxy pins and the no epoxy pins is described in the following three levels:

 From the above two pictures, I believe that you have seen their obvious differences.
-The surface of epoxy custom enamel pin is smooth and shiny with a little 3D effect, while the no epoxy pin reflects concave- convex sense with a little metallic luster.
+The surface of the epoxy custom enamel pin is smooth and shiny with a little 3D effect, while the no epoxy pin reflects concave-convex sense with a little metallic luster.

 Why add the epoxy dome?

-Speaking so much, there are still someone asks how do you choose?
+Speaking so much, there is still someone who asks how do you choose?
 In fact, epoxy is not a must that is just a choice.
-You can make the choice according to your needs.
+You can make a choice according to your needs.
 For soft lapel pins and challenge coins, you can add them if you want them to fade.
 If you feel more like the concave-convex, you needn’t add it.
 It is an option for personal preference.